-138 Well-designed places and buildings follow the energy hierarchy, starting with:
+138 Well-designed places and buildings follow the energy hierarchy of:

-- reducing the need for energy; - energy efficiency (see below); - maximising the potential for energy supply from decentralised, low carbon and renewable energy sources, including community-led initiatives; and then - efficiently using fossil fuels from clean technologies. - 139 They maximise the contributions of natural resources such as sun, ground and wind, and include passive measures for light, temperature, ventilation and heat. - 140 They make use of renewable energy infrastructures, such as photovoltaic arrays, ground source heat pumps and district heating systems, to reduce demand for nonsustainable energy sources.
-IT advances and app-based solutions allow users of well-designed places and homes to take ownership or management of these systems in order to use them most efficiently. - 141 Good developments minimise the cost of running buildings and are easy and affordable for occupants to use and manage.
+- reducing the need for energy through passive measures including form, orientation and fabric; - using energy efficient mechanical and electrical systems, including heat pumps, heat recovery and LED lights; and - maximising renewable energy especially through decentralised sources, including on-site generation and community-led initiatives. - 139 They maximise the contributions of natural resources such as sun, ground, wind, and vegetation. - 140 They make use of potential for renewable energy infrastructures at neighbourhood and building level.
+These include photovoltaic arrays, heat pumps and district heating systems, to reduce demand for nonsustainable energy sources.
+IT advances and app-based solutions allow users to take ownership or to manage these systems so as to use them most efficiently. - 141 They follow the principles of whole life carbon assessment and the circular economy, reducing embodied carbon and waste and maximising reuse and recycling. - 142 Good developments minimise the cost of running buildings and are easy and affordable for occupants to use and manage.

-R2 Selection of materials and construction techniques
+R2 Careful selection of materials and construction techniques

-142 The selection of materials and the type of construction influence how energy efficient a building or place can be and how much embodied carbon it contains.

-143 Well-designed proposals for new development use materials carefully to reduce their environmental impact.
-This may be achieved in many different ways, for instance through materials that are locally sourced, high thermal or solar performance; or designs based on the typical dimensions of materials to reduce waste.

-144 A well-designed place is durable and adaptable, so that it works well over time and reduces long-term resource needs.
-The re-use and adaptation of existing buildings reduces the consumption of resources and contributes to local character and context.

-contribute towards improving efficiency, productivity and the quality of new homes and buildings.
+- of construction influence how energy efficient a building or place can be and how much embodied carbon it contains. - 144 Well-designed proposals for new development use materials carefully to reduce their environmental impact.
+This may be achieved in many different ways, for instance through materials that are locally sourced, high thermal or solar performance; or designs based on the typical dimensions of materials to reduce waste. - 145 A well-designed place is durable and adaptable, so that it works well over time and reduces long-term resource needs.
+The re-use and adaptation of existing buildings reduces the consumption of resources and contributes to local character and context. - contribute towards improving efficiency, productivity and the quality of new homes and buildings.
 These include the off-site manufacture of buildings and components using innovative and smart technologies, supported by digital infrastructure.
 They offer the potential to reduce whole life costs and for users to customise the products.
 Careful consideration needs to be given to placemaking, local distinctiveness and the character of new homes and buildings.